 Avicanna's pharmaceutical products follow the traditional drug discovery and development process for submission to the applicable governmental agencies, such as Health Canada and the FDA, of a drug application for approval and market authorization.
 Avicanna's pharmaceutical products use only plant-derived cannabinoid extracts, purified cannabinoids, including distillates and isolate.
-Avicanna's initial pipeline of pharmaceutical products will address chronic pain, neuropathic pain, osteoarthritis and epidermolysis bullosa.
+Avicanna's initial pipeline of pharmaceutical products will address pain, dermatology, and various neurological disorders.

-Epidermolysis Bullosa

-The Company is continuing discussions with Health Canada in relation to the submissions required for the clinical trial to study the effects of its 3% CBD cream on pediatric patients suffering from Epidermolysis Bullosa.
+Epidermolysis Bullosa: The Company is continuing discussions with Health Canada in relation to the submissions required for the clinical trial to study the effects of its 3% CBD cream on pediatric patients suffering from Epidermolysis Bullosa and working with Dr. Elena Pope and the Hospital for Sick Children on the next phase of the studies.

-Neuropathic Pain in Sickle Cell Disease

-The prevalence study for neuropathic pain in patients with Sickle Cell Disease ("SCD") at the University of the West Indies ("UWI") in Jamaica commenced in Q4 2019.
-During the first quarter, a total of 257 patients were screened for the study.
-Due to COVID-19, no more patients were recruited and the UWI SCD team started their review of the data collected.
+Neuropathic Pain in Sickle Cell Disease: The prevalence study for neuropathic pain in patients with Sickle Cell Disease ("SCD") at the University of the West Indies ("UWI") in Jamaica was completed with a total of 257 patients were screened for the study.
 The data provided sufficient evidence of neuropathic pain in the Jamaican SCD population with a sufficient sample size thereby allowing the Company and UWI to progress to an intervention study.
-The protocol for the intervention study is being finalized and will use Avicanna's RHO Phyto products (capsule and sublingual spray).
-Commencement of the intervention study will depend on the appropriate clinical approvals and current restrictions in Jamaica for COVID-19.
+The protocol for the intervention study is being finalized and will use Avicanna pipeline of drug candidates pending appropriate clinical approvals and current restrictions in Jamaica for COVID-19.